Basis-Theory/docs/source/includes/api-reference/_reactors.md

   `https://api.basistheory.com/reactors`
 </span>

-Create a new reactor from a reactor formula for the tenant.
+Create a new Reactor from a Reactor Formula for the Tenant.

 ### Permissions